UKREiiF 2023

 what a load of rubbish!

-Pod Architects is committed to research and development and encourage staff to pursue their own topics with a view that it can influence our day-to-day design activities.
+POD Architects is committed to research and development and encourage staff to pursue their own topics with a view that it can influence our day-to-day design activities.
 In this time of climate emergency, the environment is foremost on our agenda and recently Rob has channelled this research into his role as a committee member for “Tidy Up Tottenham”, a community organisation aimed at reducing waste across Haringey and seeking ways to ethically eliminate single-use plastics in the local supply chain.
 The group regularly collaborates with organisations such as “Clean Up UK” and “Keep Britain Tidy”, as well as a number of local organisations such as “Zero Waste Market Haringey” who promote water refill bottles, and product refills.
 There are many skills that we possess as architects that can influence our local communities, that feeds back into our day-to-day work and improve our own office environment.

 Unboxing Modular Housing Potential

-to address how our projects will be built.
+Recent projects have seen a trend towards considering modern methods of construction (MMC) to lead the way in delivering & maximising house-building.
+With the government targeting house-builders to build one million homes by 2020 there is no time like the present to address how our projects will be built.
 This supported by the likes of RICS who recently published ‘Forward Thinking Solutions to the Housing Crisis’.
 POD have been working closely with industry leading consultants & MMC contractors.
 Over the last year the practice has considered the pros and cons of using volumetric modular (VM) and Cross Laminated Timber (CLT) construction on sites in Caterham, Watford, High Wycombe and West Hampstead.
 This sits well as a method to deliver schemes including the Private Rental Sector (PRS) dwellings where repeated footprints make this an effective construction technique.
 Our research and development will continue to address how we can maximise sustainable housing yields, delivered quickly with MMC.

 Re-inventing High Street Retail